20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 From bookshops in 12th-century alleyways to teashops with views of the Seine River, there is so much to enjoy in Paris.
+And that’s before you get started on the restaurants and cafes.
+One restaurant even has Napoleon’s hat in the entrance, which he left there after one of his many visits.

-However, if you only have a limited time you’ll want to create an itinerary that’s a mix of tourist attractions and secret spots only the locals know.
-That way you cover all bases.
+If you only have limited time in Paris, you’ll want to create an itinerary that mixes tourist attractions with secret spots only locals know.
+That way, you cover all bases.
+So let’s dive in and help you tick some items off your Paris bucket list.

 Don’t have time to read the full article?